-Our patients report that they feel better as a result of doing these detoxification procedures, and so do I – I have been doing coffee enemas and liver flushes as part of my health maintenance program for years.
+All of my patients report that they feel better as a result of doing these detoxification procedures, and so do I—I have been doing coffee enemas and liver flushes as part of my health maintenance program for years.

 But have they been documented to get rid of environmental toxins stored in the body?